larbi1512/4-arms/README.md

 # Scope of Work
 The scope of the project includes the development of a responsive website that includes features such as user registration, personalized diet plans, workout routines, supplements market and progress tracking.

+# Preview Website:
+    You can check our website on this link: https://4armss.netlify.app/